webbershaw/Code-Bridge/README.md

 # CodeBridge

 #### Description
-A platform which provides online education service resource and code online judge services.
+This project is platform which provides online education service resource and code online judge services.
+We are meant to provide a stable extendable and open source platform for education especially related to coding.

-Use:
+#### Software Architecture
-Java Spring Cloud myBatis
+Java 1.8	Spring 2.3.9.RELEASE 	Spring Cloud Alibaba 2.5.5.RELEASE

-mySql nacos
+myBatis	MySql 8	Nacos 2.1

-Vue
+Vue 2 & ElementUI

 ect.

-#### Software Architecture
-Software architecture description

 #### Installation

-1.  xxxx
+1. Make your you have installed JDK 1.8 or later
-2.  xxxx
+2. Deploy nacos
-3.  xxxx
+3.

 #### Instructions